securitybunker/databunker/README.md

 ---

-# Enterprise features (not in open source version)
+# Enterprise features (not an open source version)

 ## Support for Mongo backend